HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        Even though we can create an infinite amount of DIDs, DAC operations usually only require specifying one.
+        Even though you can create an infinite amount of DIDs, DAC operations usually only require specifying one.
 Hence, you have to either create one or use a previously created.
         <p>
-            In order to create a DID, we need to use a <code>Crypto</code> plugin from the SDK, called the <code>Morpheus</code> plugin, which will utilizes the previously created vault to be able handle your DIDs.
+            In order to create a DID, you need to use a <code>Crypto</code> plugin from the SDK, called the <code>Morpheus</code> plugin, which will utilizes the previously created vault to be able handle your DIDs.
         </p>
     </div>
     <div class="col-6">